NiceMarkMC/js-obc/README.md

 This gives you a convenient editor that can create so called 'one command block' creations: you place down one command block, paste in an enormous command script, and let the code do the rest.

-Heavliy inspired by the methods used by TheRedEngineer (http://www.theredengineer.com) to easily create these scripts.
-Note that this only supports Minecraft 1.12.2 command syntax, other versions may be in the works.
-Do not ask...or fork it and do it yourself ;)
+This is a fork of MaudDibb's project, who was heavliy inspired by the methods used by TheRedEngineer to easily create these scripts.
+I (NiceMarkMC) adapted it to work in newer versions.
+Note that this only supports Minecraft 1.14 and above command syntax.

 # Installation
 just download index.html and open in your favorite browser.
-Initially tested with Chrome 65.
-If it breaks in other browsers, let me know.

 # Usage
 enter your commands, one line at a time, into the big box in the middle of the screen.
-Its ok if the lines wrap around, as long as each command is on its own line, and most importantly, *separated by carriage returns*.
+It's OK if the lines wrap around, as long as each command is on its own line, and most importantly, *separated by carriage returns*.
 Do not lump multiple commands into one line.
 Let the script do that for you.
 Click on 'One Command!' to generate the command string in the text box on the bottom of the page.
-Open Minecraft (1.12.2), start a map, give yourself a command block and copy-pasta this command into the command block gui in Minecraft, and activate the block. thats it.
+Open Minecraft (1.14 and above), start a map, give yourself a command block and copy-pasta this command into the command block gui in Minecraft, and activate the block. that's it.

-# Notes
+# How it works
-this script adds the 'falling-block' passengers trick to make all the commands you enter work.
-No need to worry about the details, the script will automagically add the proper commands for you. just enter in the commands your creation needs, the script will take care of the rest, including escaping double quotes and slashes where needed.
-Bless TheRedEngineer for the redstone block/activator rail trick...that is what makes this whole thing possible
+A falling block entity set to the id of an activator rail is summoned, the entity has "passengers" - command block minecarts with commands.
+There are a few extra commands added to every one command creation to clean up the setup.
+What happens when you power on the command block that you placed is this falling activator rail entity is summoned, it falls onto the command block and becomes a block, it also becomes powered.
+The command block minecarts that were initially "passengers" of the activator rail fall onto the powered activator rail and start executing commands.
+They will execute your commands first and then they will execute a few additional commands to destroy themselves and remove the setup.

 # Lag with many repeating command blocks